What Makes a Good Doctor Response? A Study on Text-Based Telemedicine

 In Table \ref{tab:subset-eval-metrics}, we show classifier performance across subgroups.
 Since the classifier is properly calibrated (calibration error of 1.5\%), high confidence predictions have high performance in terms of ROC-AUC score.
 Results are also better for clarification-type questions: clarification questions may function as a visible signal of attention and engagement.

-\textbf{Correlation analysis by doctor and patient gender.} Figure~\ref{fig:behaviour-text-correlation} shows Pearson correlations between doctor-text features and binary positive feedback, computed separately by doctor gender (\emph{Doctor Behaviour}) and by patient gender (\emph{Patient Preferences}).
-Across all splits, the largest positive correlations are for politeness markers and hedging, consistent with prior work \cite{stergiopoulos2023makes}.
-Smaller positive correlations appear for features that often signal concrete, actionable replies, such as the number of digits, explicit recommendations, and question marks.
+\textbf{Correlation analysis by doctor and patient gender.} Figure~\ref{fig:behaviour-text-correlation} shows Pearson correlations between doctor-text features and binary feedback, computed separately by doctor gender (\emph{Doctor Behaviour}) and by patient gender (\emph{Patient Preferences}).
+Across all splits, the largest positive correlations are for politeness markers and hedging in the doctor response text, consistent with prior work \cite{stergiopoulos2023makes}.
+Smaller positive correlations appear for features that often signal concrete, actionable replies, such as the number of digits, explicit recommendations and question marks.
 The most consistent negative correlation is for lexical diversity, with additional negative correlations for several LIWC categories (e.g., \texttt{liwc\_work}, \texttt{liwc\_affiliation}, \texttt{liwc\_social}).
 Higher lexical diversity can reflect more complex, less standardized phrasing, which may increase cognitive load; conversely, simpler, more formulaic language may read as clearer and safer \cite{stergiopoulos2023makes}.

-The overall pattern is similar across groups, suggesting that both male and female patients tend to respond positively to polite, cautious, and concrete messages.
+The overall pattern is similar across the two gender groups, suggesting that both male and female patients tend to respond positively to polite, cautious and concrete messages.
 Differences by patient gender are small.
-Differences by doctor gender are more visible: for several of the top positive features (especially politeness, hedging and digits), correlations are larger within the subset of replies written by female doctors than within those written by male doctors.
+Differences by doctor gender are more visible: for several of the top positive features (especially politeness, hedging and number of digits), correlations are larger within the subset of replies written by female doctors than within those written by male doctors.
 Correlation magnitudes are modest overall (roughly $|r|\approx 0.02$--$0.15$), so these results should be treated as descriptive.

 \textbf{Model explanations using SHAP.} Figure~\ref{fig:importances} reports mean absolute SHAP values (feature importance).
-Overall, the model relies most on \emph{patient history} features.
-The largest contributions come from the previous thumbs-up rate and the previous number of questions.
-These features mainly act as strong priors: patients with a higher past tendency to give positive feedback (or higher platform activity/tenure) are easier to predict.
+Overall, the model relies most on \emph{patient group information} features.
+The largest contributions come from the returning users feature and the previous thumbs-up feature.
+These features mainly act as strong priors: patients that previously gave positive feedback are more predictable.